Abdulzeez403/My_Portfolio/README.md

-# auto-typing
+# My Portfolio
-landing page with typing effect
+A simple portfolio buit with pure langauges